A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 Kansas City | Anderson | Lost Town | See Iantha. | |

-Kansas City | Wyandotte | Current City | County Seat.
-On the Kansas Pacific Railroad, 1863. | |
+Kansas City | Wyandotte | Current City | 1855-Present | County Seat.
+The name changed from Wyandotte to Kansas City on March 27, 1885.
+On the Kansas Pacific Railroad, 1863. |

 Kansas Falls | Geary | Lost Town | Incorporated 1858. | |

-Kantanyan | Marshall | Lost Town | None | It was probably located where California Trail left Marshall county. |
+Kantanyan | Marshall | Lost Town | None | It was probably located where California Trail left Marshall County. |

 Kaw Agency | Jefferson | Lost Town | North of Lake View. | |